Troubleshooting

 When

-CB_MCP_READ_ONLY_MODE=true, KV write tools are not loaded and SQL++ write queries are blocked — regardless ofCB_MCP_READ_ONLY_QUERY_MODE. -
+CB_MCP_READ_ONLY_MODE=true, KV write tools are not loaded and SQL++ write queries are blocked.
+SetCB_MCP_READ_ONLY_MODE=falseto allow write operations. -

-See Read-Only Mode for the full behavior truth table.
+See Read-Only Mode for the full behavior reference.

 Tool Disabling Issues